nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/automation/automation-tracing.md

 {{#> callout type='tip' }}

-You can also activate the traces (and download them for each chain) from the dynamical documentation of Automation module : [http://localhost:8080/nuxeo/site/automation/doc](http://localhost:8080/nuxeo/site/automation/doc) (you should adapt server name and port number).
+You can also activate the traces (and download them for each chain) from the dynamical documentation of Automation module: `http://NUXEO_SERVER/nuxeo/site/automation/doc` (you should adapt server name and port number).

 {{/callout}}